Dimitry4Now/Dimitry4Now/README.md

 ### Software developer
 **Sorsix** | **Skopje** | 2023-04-01 - Present

-Working on a national healthcare application sponsored by the **Ministry of Healthcare** called **MojTermin** as well as the national platform for education called **E-Dnevnik**.
+Working on a national healthcare application financed by the **Ministry of Healthcare** called **MojTermin** as well as the national platform for education called **E-Dnevnik** that is financed by the **Ministry of Education and Science**.
 Main technologies used are Java 8 alongside with Tapestry 5.3.8 framework as well as HTML, CSS, Javascript.
 Started as a part of the support team, continued as fullstack developer.

 Recently started working on a backend(API) for the mobile application **EDnevnik** that is written in Kotlin.